Verifiedz/BookStoreApplication/README.md

 ## Contribution Guidelines

 We welcome contributions and improvements to this project.
 If you have any ideas or find issues, feel free to open an issue or submit a pull request.

-## Disclaimer

-**These programs are intended for DEMONSTRATION purposes ONLY and SHOULD NOT be employed for academic evaluations.
-It is important to note that I DISCLAIM ANY RESPONSIBILITIES for any ACADEMIC MISCONDUCT allegations that may arise from their use in such contexts.**